Get off the beaten track in Central America – find out the top things to do in Honduras and helpful tips to plan your

 Take a taxi or microbus to El Picacho for an escape to nature, with fantastic views of the city & a statue of Christ at the top of the mountain – since we visited Cristo Rey in Dili, East Timor we like collecting them in our travels.

 Parque Nacional La Tigra is one of the most popular spots from Tegus, for hiking, waterfalls, birdwatching & cloud forest highs.

-* We recommend staying at Palmira Hostel in Tegucigalpa
+Accommodation: We stayed at Palmira Hostel in Tegucigalpa